taniaolivia/Viami-Front/README.md

 2. **Navigate to the project directory:** cd Viami-Front

+3. To set up the environment for the project, follow these steps:
-3. Copy the `.env-example` file in the root directory of the project.
+    - Copy the `.env-example` file in the root directory of the project.
-4. Rename the copied file to `.env`.
+    - Rename the copied file to `.env`.
-5. Fill in the necessary details in the `.env` file.
+    - Fill in the necessary details in the `.env` file.
 These details will be used to configure the application.

 ## Running the Application